 The "heel" of a foot or shoe has a double "e," like "feet" and a shoe width.
 And it's what a dog does.
-"Heal" is to get well.
+Once you heal, you are A-OK.

 "Helpmeet" is 17th century and its variant "helpmate" is 18th.
 "Running mate" is two words.

 The @APStylebook capitalizes "Her Majesty" (when used in a quote), but "queen" is lower case if it's not in front of a name.

 To "hew" is to cut or shape by cutting.
 Figuratively, "hew" is to shape into conforming.
 "Hue" is rarely a verb, but raise a "hue and cry."

 "Hiccup" is an old onomatopoeia often written "hiccough," which came later.
 It's related to "cough" only by association.
 Stay with "hiccup."

 "Hinderance" is a spelling common enough to be considered a variant, but the simpler, two-syllable "hindrance" is preferred.

 "Hispanic" and "Latino/Latina" are a matter of personal choice and publication style.
 "Latino" seems to be gaining.
 If you can, be specific.